rsdoiel/immersive/notes.md

 Early on in my compilation trials I had the debian package libgc-dev installed.
 This turned out to cause problems.
 I removed the pkg (sudo apt-get remove libgc-dev libgc1c2 and that solved that problem.)

+## Building a CD card for OS and Immersive

+MagPi issues 15 and 20 have articles on how to build an OS on Raspberry Pi-- "Baking your own Pi filling" by Martin Kalitis.
+These articles take you through using a Ubuntu/Debian system to cross compile and build an SD card image.

+Cambridge University has a free course material introducing ARM assembly for Rasberry Pi.
+Course material is titled [Baking Pi – Operating Systems Development](https://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/os/) by [Alex Chadwick](mailto:awc32@cam.ac.uk).
+This provides a feel for basic hardware control at the assembly level.
+Also includes links to ARM Refeence material and other [Downloadable materials](http://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/os/downloads.html)